inbravo/aws-feature-set/README.md

   - 192.168.0.0 - 192.168.255.255 (192.168/16 prefix)
 VPC Diagram - Public and Private subnets ![VPC with Public and Private subnets](VPC-Diagram.jpg) To use AWS Stencils download them at the [AWS Simple Icons for Architecture Diagrams](https://aws.amazon.com/architecture/icons/) site

-## Default v/s Custom VPC
+### Default v/s Custom VPC
   - When you create an account a default VPC is created for you in each Region.
   - All subnets in default VPC have a route out to the internet
   - Each EC2 instance in default VPC will have a public and private IP address
-  - If you delete default VPC, only way to restore it is by contacting Amazon.
+  - If you delete default VPC, only way to restore it is by contacting Amazon

-## Custom VPC Info
+### Custom VPC Info
   - Default Security group, network ACL & route table are created for each custom VPC you create.
   - Doesn’t create subnets or internet gateways out of the box.
   - In each VPC you create, 5 IP addresses are reserved by AWS for itself.
 First 4 and last IP in the CIDR block.
   - You can't change the size of a VPC after you create it.
 If your VPC is too small to meet your needs, create a new, larger VPC, and then migrate your instances to the new VPC.
 To do this, create AMIs from your running instances, and then launch replacement instances in your new, larger VPC.
 You can then terminate your old instances, and delete your smaller VPC.
   - You can’t attached multiple Internet Gateways to the VPC to boost performance.
   - When creating VPCs do not modify default route table to add your custom rules.
 If you modify the default route, it will affect all instances.
-Create a new route table for customization.
+Create a new route table for customization

-## NAT Instance & NAT Gateway
+### NAT Instance & NAT Gateway
   - NAT Instance is one EC2 instance.
 You are responsible for performance management, scale out and security groups.
 NAT Gateway is a managed service.
   - On NAT instance, *remember to disable source/destination IP check*.
 This is required to allow private subnet internet connectivity.
 This is not required on NAT Gateway.
   - Allow both HTTP and HTTPS access on security groups associated with NAT instances.
 Security groups are always associated with NAT Instances.